Keeper-Security/Commander/README.md

 ### Installation

-If you do not have python3 installed already (check by trying to run pip3 in the Terminal), you can install it by going to [python.org](https://www.python.org) and following the instructions).
+If you do not have Python 3 installed already (check by trying to run `pip3` in the Terminal), you can install it by going to [python.org](https://www.python.org) and following the instructions).

 Note: Restart your terminal session after installation